ada-c17/back-end-inspiration-board/api_reference.md

 `{ "message": string, "likes_count": integer }`

-| *Object can contain one of 'message' or 'likes_count' keys, or both*
+| *JSON can contain one of 'message' or 'likes_count' keys, or both*

 **Response body:** String with success message.